Lecturer in International Politics

 Phone: +44 (0)20 7848 7871

-Her first book, entitled Divided Sovereignty, published by Oxford University Press in 2015.
+Carmen’s first book, entitled Divided Sovereignty, was published by Oxford University Press in 2015.
 In it, she takes up the question of how to constrain states that commit severe abuses against their own citizens.
 She argues that one way to accomplish this goal is to supplement internal constraints on political institutions with external ones.
 The book challenges the long-standing assumption that collective grants of authority from the citizens of a state should be made exclusively for institutions within the borders of that state.
-It argues that international institutions can stop these abuses and act as an insurance scheme against the possibility of states failing to fulfil their most basic sovereign responsibilities.
+It argues that international institutions can act as an insurance scheme against the possibility of states failing to fulfill their most basic sovereign responsibilities.
 Despite worries that international institutions could undermine domestic democratic control, citizens can divide sovereign authority between state and international institutions consistent with their right of democratic self-governance.

-"Boundaries, Subjections to Laws and Affected Interests," Oxford Handbook of Freedom, (Oxford University Press, forthcoming 2016).
+"Boundaries, Subjections to Laws and Affected Interests", Oxford Handbook of Freedom, (Oxford University Press,) online first 2017.

-Review of Freedom Beyond Sovereignty: Reconstructuing Liberal Individualism by Sharon Krause (University of Chicago Press, 2015), Notre Dame Philosophical Review September 2015.
+Review of Freedom Beyond Sovereignty: Reconstructing Liberal Individualism by Sharon Krause (University of Chicago Press, 2015), Notre Dame Philosophical Review September 2015.

 Negative Duties, the WTO and the Harm Argument, Political Studies, 63:2, 2015.